 Why Garlic Mustard Management is Important

 Garlic mustard was first introduced to Europe and used both medicinally and for cooking.
-But garlic mustard plants are also known as garlic mustard weeds because they produce hundreds of seeds per plant.
-These seeds travel on the
+Garlic mustard plants are also known as garlic mustard weeds because they produce hundreds of seeds per plant.
+These seeds travel on the fur of large animals, such as horses and deer, and also in flowing water and by human activity.

 How to Control Garlic Mustard Plants with Small Infestations